Niteshthori24198/QR-Insight/README.md

   ## Analysis Page
   The Analysis page provides statistical data and analysis on the usage of generated QR codes.
 This includes information on the number of   scans, location of scans, time of scans, and the type of device used for scanning.

+  ## User Profile Section
+  The User Profile section allows users to view their profile information, update their profile picture, and change their password.

   ## About Us Page
   The About Us page provides information about the project and the team behind it.